In This Article

 Is a Summer Cleanse Out of the Question?

 No, not at all.
 Although we are not in a seasonal transition, summer is a time many of us have the time to rest and take care of ourselves.
-Short cleanses, like our free Short Home Cleanse our new five-day Kaya Kalpa Cleanse (for advanced cleansers) are perfect for summer to help reset fat burning, detox, and weight loss.
+Short cleanses, like our Short Home Cleanse our five-day Kaya Kalpa Cleanse (for advanced cleansers) are perfect for summer to help reset fat burning, detox, and weight loss.
 Also, with time to retreat and rest during a summer cleanse, the opportunity to shed old unwanted emotions couldn’t be greater.

 So if you have the downtime, summer may be an ideal cleansing window for you!